 Your Committee finds that the State, the counties, and private agencies have greatly improved their ability to respond to natural disasters and other catastrophes.
 However, more needs to be done to upgrade equipment and decrease coverage gaps in existing warning systems.
 Similarly, the development of new residential housing within tsunami inundation zones needs to incorporate warning systems that can be linked to civil defense systems.

 Your Committee also finds that it is important to ensure that victims of natural disasters receive prompt emergency relief after a natural disaster.
 It is also imperative that statewide dissemination of information is provided in a format that is accessible and understandable by everyone, including those who do not speak or read English and those with special communications needs.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
-No. 164, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
-No. 164, S.D.
+As affirmed by the record of votes of the members of your Committee on Public Safety & Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 796, S.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 796, S.D.
 2, H.D.
 1, and be referred to the Committee on Finance.